You want to eat healthy, right? Feel better, maybe lose a few pounds after months of COVID-19 comfort snacking.

 - Clean eating is sustainable?
 Hmmm …

-“There are some elements of clean eating that would be great to embrace,” Logan said, “but I, personally, would find it unsustainable, and most of my clients would struggle to maintain it.”
+“There are some elements of clean eating that would be great to embrace,” Anderson said, “but I, personally, would find it unsustainable, and most of my clients would struggle to maintain it.”

 Clean eating ideas you can use will format as subhead